vanpupi/vanpupi.github.io/Labs/C-lab060/content.md

 create user C##HOLUSER identified by "WelC0me2##" container = all;
 ````

-And grant this user the most powerful rights he can achieve.
+Grant this user the minimum privileges required to perform its duties.
 In a production environment, evaluate carefully the rights common users need.
 This is just for demonstration purposes that we give this user all the rights possible.
+For this lab and ease of things, we grant powerful role to the user.

 ````
 grant connect,resource, dba to C##HOLUSER;